Xkeeper0/smb2/README.md

 ## Assembly
 The "source" lives in the `src` directory:

 * `prg-x-x.asm` are the program banks.
 They are grouped in pairs, as that is how SMB2 loads them.
 If you want to change this, you will need to split them apart again.
-* `defs.asm` are some definitions.
+* `defs.asm` defines various enums and identifiers.
-* `ram.asm` are definitions and labels for RAM addresses.
+* `ram.asm` contains labels and definitions for RAM addresses.

-The `tools/Super Mario Bros.
-2 (USA) 2.asm` file is an auto-generated disassembly from a certain disassembly tool.
-If you modify it (for some reason), you can use `php tools/asm.php` to re-split the disassembly and clean it up.
-Note that doing so will *lose all changes* you might have made in the split disassembly!

-If you want to build the *Rev A* version of the game that fixes a soft-lock bug involving the Fryguy boss, you should check out the `rev-a` branch.
-This will eventually be incorporated into the main branch, but for now it is separate.
+* `extras/` contains some additional fun things (see `config.asm`).
+* `levels/` contains level and enemy data.
+* This list is growing as we split the disassembly into smaller parts.

 ## Contributing
-Right now, most of the work is being done in a different tool.
-Unfortunately, that tool is not very usable in a collaborative way.
-However, you can open issues or pull requests that describe data or suggest fixes, and I will implement them.

-At some point in the future, once most of the memory addresses and routines are mostly named, we will start using the split disassembly exclusively and from there typical pull requests will be preferred.
+* Fork the repository.
+* Make changes.
+* Submit a pull request!
+* You are also encouraged to visit the [Discord server](https://discord.gg/TsWMMeV) if you have any questions.

+We do not have a formal style guide yet.
+Sorry.

 ## See Also
 * [Data Crystal's SMB2 page](http://datacrystal.romhacking.net/wiki/Super_Mario_Bros._2)